kkumer/gepard/README.md

 Start (i)python v2 and
 run either `pype.py` which is generic or one of more specific example scripts in `ex` subdir.

+For least-squares fitting you need Minuit python package.
+Tested with iminuit-1.3.3.
+(Hardwired limit on number of paramters maybe needs to be increased for some models.
+It's 50 I think.)

 ## Testing

 If you are changing gepard code and want to be sure that you haven't broken something important, tests of many functions are available in subdir `test`.
 Fast suite of most important tests: